Sensory & Calming10 min readUpdated 2026-07-14

 Are sensory toys always quieter?

 Not always.
-Some sensory toys include noisy electronics.
-Look for tactile, manual toys (sand, putty, lacing, magnetic drawing) instead.
+Some sensory toys include noisy electronics, crinkly materials, or pop sounds.
+Look for tactile, manual toys instead: sand, putty, lacing, magnetic drawing, soft fidgets, and quiet building sets.

 What’s the best quiet toy for toddlers in apartments?

-Reusable sticker pads, Water Wow books, and kinetic sand (with a tray) are the most reliable.
+Reusable sticker pads, Water Wow books, and kinetic sand with a tray are the most reliable.
+For toddlers who still mouth objects, avoid small pieces and choose larger, washable tools.

 What if my child wants loud toys anyway?